-PQM-700 PQM-700 analyzer have no function for measuring active and reactive power harmonics and K-factor.
-Moreover, the PQM-700 analyzer measures harmonics only up to 40-th order.
+PQM-700 PQM-707 PQM-700 and PQM-707 analyzers do not measure the K factor.
+Additionally, the PQM-700 analyzer has no function for measuring active and reactive power harmonics - this analyzer measures harmonics only up to the 40-th.